Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

     else
         printf("Error Occurred [%d]", error_code);

-    /* To get usage for a period of 1000 seconds, 2 hours before the current epoch time */ int period_t = 2*60*60; //2 hours in seconds
-    to = now; to -= period_t; from = to - 1000;
+    /* To get usage for a period of thousand seconds starting, 2 hours before the current epoch time */ int period_t = 2*60*60; //2 hours in seconds to = now; to -= period_t; from = to - 1000;